 ELYRIA, Ohio - With 911 calls adding up about possible heroin overdoses, it became a race against time for the Lorain County Drug Task Force, Elyria & Lorain Police.

 Their around-the-clock work this weekend culminated in the arrest a man they believe sold the potent drug "White China" — a drug possibly connected to at least 21 drug overdoses and two deaths within the past 48 hours in Lorain County.

-75 grams in all, Noble is being held in the Lorain County Jail on no bond until his arraignment.
+Noble is being held in the Lorain County Jail on no bond until his arraignment.

 Authorities sad this continues to be a very active investigation and more arrests could be made.